MateoSebF/Taller4_AREP/README.md

 A complete example demonstrating the use of annotations is already set up.
 You can find an example in the classes in controller package.

+You can return in your mapping methods HttpResponse or a string, if you return a string you will not be able to indicate the headers and the code.
 ### Test the REST serices
 A simple way to test this project is by retrieving an image in different formats.
 You can achieve this in three ways: